 4. Remove Unnecessary Code From Your Website

-Optimize your website’s code by removing unused or redundant tags, classes and keywords.
+Optimize your website's code by removing unused or redundant tags, classes and keywords.
 When done correctly, this can increase page load time by up to 60%.
-Using Google’s Mobile Optimization checker tool, you can test different elements of your site to see how they perform in mobile browsers.
+Using Using Google's or Experte's Mobile Optimization checker tool, you can test different elements of your site to see how they perform in mobile browsers.

 Firstly, investigate if there's a simple solution for the problem you've found.
 If so, you can remove the code to make the page load faster.
 If there's not, then implementing a load time gripe can increase your rankings in Google search results — as well as increase the revenue you generate from your website.